CHRONIC KIDNEY DISEASE OVERVIEW

 EVALUATION AND DIAGNOSIS

-- A stable GFR in people with chronic kidney disease implies stable disease.
+●A stable GFR in people with CKD implies stable disease.

 Urine tests — The presence of albumin or protein in the urine (called albuminuria or proteinuria) is a marker of kidney disease.
-Even small amounts of albumin in the urine, called microalbuminuria, may be an early sign of chronic kidney disease in some people, particularly those with diabetes and high blood pressure.
+Even small amounts of albumin in the urine may be an early sign of CKD in some people, particularly those with diabetes and high blood pressure.
 (See "Patient information: Protein in the urine (proteinuria) (Beyond the Basics)".)

-Imaging studies — Imaging tests (such as CT or ultrasound) may be recommended to determine if there are any obstructions (blockages) of the urinary tract, kidney stones, or other abnormalities.
+Imaging studies — Imaging tests (such as computed tomography [CT] or ultrasound) may be recommended to determine if there are any obstructions (blockages) of the urinary tract, kidney stones, or other abnormalities.
 (See "Patient information: Kidney stones in adults (Beyond the Basics)".)

 Kidney biopsy — In a kidney biopsy, a small piece of kidney tissue is removed and examined under a microscope.
 The biopsy helps to identify abnormalities in kidney tissue that may be the cause of kidney diseases.
 (See "Patient information: Renal (kidney) biopsy (Beyond the Basics)".)